• Level of education

 Objectives

-The aim is to provide future Master's graduates with a sound knowledge of the processes involved in separative chemistry.
+The aim is to provide future master's graduates with a solid understanding of the processes used in separation chemistry.
 Particular emphasis will be placed on the role of weak interactions and the structure of the complex systems involved.

 Read more